pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--label`

-Set the label to be applied to the workload, to specify more than one label set the flag multiple times
+Sets the label applied to the workload, to specify more than one label set the flag multiple times.

 <details><summary>Example</summary>